Xqhare/nabu/specifications/xff-byte-encoding.md

 # `.xff` byte encoding reference table
 The `.xff` byte encoding was created to be used to encode `.xff` files into bytes after the previously used `Windows-1252` control characters were found to be lacking for this specific use-case.

-Control characters are now called Command characters.
+Control characters, or unprintable characters are now called Command characters.

 It is based on `Windows-1252`.
 All differences can be found in the first 32 elements of the table below.